Suzanne

 Phase 1: Requirement extraction

-Requirements were extracted from three sources: (a) Blender documentation and interface behavior [3], (b) prior studies on beginner friction in Blender [12], and (c) AI-learning-tool findings emphasizing in-context and actionable guidance [9].
+Requirements were extracted from three sources: (a) Blender documentation and interface behavior [6], (b) prior studies on beginner friction in Blender [27], and (c) AI-learning-tool findings emphasizing in-context and actionable guidance [21].
+This phase did not produce a separate machine-readable requirements file.
+Instead, it produced a small design specification that was carried forward as explicit implementation criteria and is formalized later in this chapter through the requirement-to-implementation traceability table.

 - Locality: assistance must appear in the active workspace, not in a separate website.